Disputed Invoice Clause: Everything You Need to Know

 Often, contractors are reluctant to use the right to suspend for fear of legal action from their clients as a result of damages incurred due to the halt of work.
 This can be avoided, however, if a clause is inserted in the contract stating the client will hold the contractor harmless for any damages resulting from the use of their right to suspend.

 If you need help understanding issues surrounding a disputed invoice clause, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.